mkysel/mkysel.github.io/_posts/2023-02-25-from-ugly-to-beautiful.md

 Secondly, all of the comments on the blog are saved in Disqus.
 This means that they can be easily transferred and integrated into a new platform, without the risk of losing valuable feedback and engagement from readers.

 Finally, let's be honest - the old blog design was pretty unappealing.
 So, any improvement in this area would be a massive gain for both myself and my readers.
-With the new Jekyll-based site, we were able to create a much cleaner, more streamlined design that not only looks better but also makes it easier for readers to navigate and engage with the content.
+With the new Jekyll-based site, I was able to create a much cleaner, more streamlined design that not only looks better but also makes it easier for readers to navigate and engage with the content.

 ## The Steps of the Actual Migration Process